Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model: Polynomial Width Rank via Constant-Type Profiles

 \paragraph{Key point (for the reader).} The polynomial bound comes from profile compression removing the $\kappa$-dependence (via $|\mathcal{H}|\le R^{O(1)}$ independent of $\kappa$), not from any bound of the form $(WD)^{\Theta(\log n)}$. \end{proof}

 \paragraph{Remarks.} (1) The key ingredient is the \emph{interface-anonymous} profile (Definition~\ref{def:profile}) plus Lemma~\ref{lem:perm-invariance}, which removes an exponential dependence on $R$ that would arise from tracking interface identities.
-(2) The rigorized (P7) guarantees a constant normal-form length $q$ per interface via a finite-monoid/rewriting argument, making the stars-and-bars count in Lemma~\ref{lem:profile-compression-removes-k} valid and independent of the window length $\kappa$.
+(2) Lemma~\ref{lem:finite-monoid-bounded-nf} (bounded normal forms) guarantees a constant normal-form length $q$ per interface via the finite monoid structure, making the stars-and-bars count in Lemma~\ref{lem:profile-compression-removes-k} valid and independent of the window length $\kappa$.

 \paragraph{Consistency with the holographic principle.} In the diagonal basis with $\Pi^+=A$, (P1)--(P3) are compiler properties; (P7) is a local algebraic property (finite monoid / terminating rewrite system) induced by the same diagonalization.
 Thus the profile bound $R^{O(1)}$ is a structural consequence of the compiler and not of input size $n$ or choices of $(\kappa,\ell)=\Theta(\log n)$.